Stefaann15/Stefaann15/README.md

-# 👋 Hi, I'm Daniel – Junior QA Tester
+# 👋 Hi, I'm Stefan – Junior QA Tester

 I'm 16 years old, passionate about technology and user experience.
 I'm currently learning manual QA testing and building my portfolio step by step.
 I'm motivated, detail-oriented, and always ready to find the bugs you missed!